Actions toward Nature Positive

 AVOID

-SCG commits to have a Net Positive Impact on biodiversity.
-We have developed an innovative mine design called the “Semi-Open Cut”.
-At The Siam Cement (Keang Khoi) – SKK has designed the first environmentally friendly Semi Open Cut mine in Thailand at its mine plant in Lampang province.
-We leave 1470 Ha or approx. 50% of concession area along the mine boundary line as a buffer zone to maintain the visual aesthetic of the natural landscape and conserve biodiversity and ecosystem functions in the area, as well as being a reference for mine rehabilitation.
+SCG commits to achieve Net Positive Impact (NPI) on biodiversity and no deforestation.
+This commitment is delivered through sustainable forest management in accordance with Forest Stewardship Council™ (FSC™) standards for packaging business, as well as through an innovative mine design called the “Semi-Open Cut” for cement business.
+This design leaves approx. 50% of the concession area along the mine boundary line as a buffer zone to maintain the visual aesthetic of the natural landscape, conserve biodiversity and ecosystem functions in the area, and serve as reference for future mine rehabilitation.

 REDUCE